Cleaning duplicate data to make backups lighter

 Network optimisation techniques

-Networking limits migrations and backup windows.
-Upgrade links only where you can saturate them.
-In my lab I added a mix of 10 G and 2.5 G links.
-The 10 G link is for large dataset moves between servers.
-The 2.5 G links handle daily traffic and media streaming.
+Networking decides how painful migrations and backup windows feel.
+I added a mix of 10 G and 2.5 G links.
+The 10 G link handles large dataset moves between servers.
+The 2.5 G links deal with daily traffic and media streaming.

 • Jumbo frames can increase throughput for large file copies.
 Test with iperf3.

-• Tune TCP window sizes for long transfers over the local LAN if you see high latency.
+• Tune TCP window sizes for long transfers over the local LAN if latency is getting in the way.

 • Use parallel streams for rsync or rclone to keep links busy during migrations.

-If your storage array can serve multiple clients, ensure it has enough CPU and network buffer to cope; otherwise add a small dedicated mover host to absorb the migration load.
+If the storage array serves multiple clients, it needs enough CPU and network buffer to cope.
+If not, a small dedicated mover host takes the strain off the array.

 Future considerations for backup systems